28604/ml-regression/README.md

 ### Other Details
 * K-means to find cluster centroids for Gaussian basis function
 * K-fold cross validation to avoid overfitting

+### Challenges
+* Find the best basis function and cluster centroids' locations.
+* Balance the number weights used and mean squared error.